rubensayshi/yubitoast/README.md

 and when it detects a request to your Yubikey for signing or authenticating it will pop a small notification.

 Notifications are done using the wonderful cross platform: https://github.com/martinlindhe/notify
-Eventhough it's deprecated it seems to work better than it's alternatives ...
+Even though it's deprecated it seems to work better than its alternatives ...
 Or using https://github.com/fyne-io/fyne to create a custom popup (new default).